RoPedro/linuxtools-term/README.md

 Instead of using the default unix `cat`, we have [bat/batcat](https://github.com/sharkdp/bat) installed, same thing for [eza](https://github.com/eza-community/eza), taking the place of `ls`

 ## Aliases
-Currently, the main aliases are:
+New aliases were added:

-- cat translates to bat;
+- `cat` translates to `bat`;
-- ls translates to eza;
+- `ls` translates to `eza`;
-- updateUpgrade translates to `sudo apt update && sudo apt upgrade`.
+- `updateUpgrade` translates to `sudo apt update && sudo apt upgrade`.

 ## Terminal keybindings
 As of now, the only keybinding is `CTRL + backspace` to delete word by word.

 ## New features
-This script is not definitive and I'm definitely updating, don't be surprised if you enter access the repository and there's a major change, but for now, I have a (kinda) organized roadmap for what I want on my workflow:
+This script is not definitive and I'm definitely updating, don't be surprised if you enter access the repository and there's a major change, but for now, I have a (kinda) organized roadmap for what's coming:

 1. More terminal keybindings inspired by Manjaro;
 2. asdf version manager;